 Doors in ancient Egypt were typically made of a single leaf, with protrusions at the top and bottom which fit into sockets in the doorway.
 The door would then pivot on these sockets.
 This type of door is still in use in modern Egyptian villages.
 More often than not, the only remaining evidence of these doors are the stone sockets in temples.

-See also Facts about animal population?
+See also Facts about african elephants?

 When were Egyptian homes built